A Mixture-of-Experts Framework for Practical Hybrid-Quantum Models in Credit Card Fraud Detection: Discussion and remarks

 \section{Discussion and remarks}

 As we have demonstrated, incorporating a gating model within a quantum–classical hybrid architecture can lead to improved overall performance.
 This approach has meaningful real-world implications for time-sensitive systems, such as those deployed in the financial industry, where latency and reliability are critical, and it is achieved without sacrificing accuracy as measured by AUCPR and average precision (AP) scores.
-Our model achieved an average AUCPR (AP) of 0.763 (0.699) and a median of 0.751 (0.716), compared to the XGBoost baseline, which obtained an average AUCPR (AP) of 0.757 (0.697) and a median of 0.751 (0.716).
-Our model showed an increase in precision $0.127\pm0.142$ compared to $0.081\pm0.059$ for XGBoost and a reduction in recall from $0.934\pm0.051$ for XGBoost to $0.909\pm0.057$ for our model.
+Our model achieved an average AUCPR (AP) of $0.78\pm0.09$ ($0.785\pm0.085$) and a median of 0.799 (0.799) for 0.5 router threshold and an average of $0.79\pm0.09$ ($0.793\pm0.085$) and median of 0.813 (0.813) for 0.6 threshold, compared to the XGBoost baseline, which obtained an average AUCPR (AP) of $0.78\pm0.10$ ($0.770\pm0.096$) and a median of 0.797 (0.798).
+Our model showed an increase in precision $0.127\pm0.142$ for 0.5 router threshold and $0.122\pm0.133$ for 0.6 router threshold compared to $0.081\pm0.059$ for XGBoost and a reduction in recall from $0.934\pm0.051$ for XGBoost to $0.909\pm0.057$ for our model with router threshold of 0.5 and $0.913\pm0.053$ for router threshold of 0.6.
 This highlights a possible trade-off between the number of fraud detected and a reduction in false positives.

 The inclusion of a dedicated classification head provides an additional degree of flexibility, allowing the system to be tuned for more favourable outcomes and, together with the choice of ansatz, serving as a key differentiator from the original GQC architecture.
 Furthermore, the use of temperature calibration through Platt scaling facilitates a more effective and stable neural network implementation, improving both the interpretability and robustness of the model’s predictions.